ShawnMilo/suchen/README.rst

 suchen
 ======

-``suchen`` is a search script for finding text very quickly within files.
-It is intended to be used similarly to ack-grep, but without the need to install anything (good for users without sudo privileges).
+``suchen`` is meant to be a drop-in replacement for ack-grep (http://beyondgrep.com/) for situations when you are unable to install software on your server.
+Because it's written in Go, suchen can be compiled to a stand-alone, static binary.

 Case-insensitive matching can be done by passing ``-i`` as an argument.

 Like ack-grep, an advantage over basic grep is that you can search only within files with specific extensions.
 All searches are recursive.

-``suchen`` should run faster on multi-core machines because it checks files concurrently.
+``suchen`` should run faster than ack-grep on multi-core machines because it checks files concurrently.

 Basic usage::